Home » Conditions » Skin & hair » pigmentations

 • Freckles.

-• Spots secondary to fungal infection.
+• Spots secondary to a fungal infection.

 • Genetic factors.